databrickslabs/dbx/docs/index.md

 Since `dbx` primary interface is CLI, it's easy to use it in various CI/CD pipelines, independent of the CI provider.

-Read more about the place of `dbx` and potential use-cases in the [Ecosystem section](concepts/ecosystem.md).
+Read more about the place of `dbx` and potential use-cases in the [ecosystem section](concepts/ecosystem.md).

 ## :thinking: Differences from other tools